SQ-UI/ng-sq-ui/docs/standalone-packages.md

 # List of all modules available as standalone packages

-?> When you don't need everithig :)
+?> When you don't need everything :)

 ## Common module [`@sq-ui/ng-sq-common`](https://www.npmjs.com/package/@sq-ui/ng-sq-common)